NUWCDIVNPT/stig-manager/docs/user-guide/roles-and-access.rst

 Effective Grant
 --------------------------------------------------------

-To determine a User's Grant to a Collection, STIG Manager calculates an Effective Grant from all the Grants that apply to the User.
-These rules are followed when calculating the Effective Grant:
+When a User interacts with a Collection, STIG Manager selects the User's Effective Grant from the User and Group Grants that include the User.
+These rules are followed when selecting the Effective Grant:

 **1. Direct Grants to Users take precedence over Group Grants**

-  - If User1 is a member of Group1, and both User1 and Group1 have Grants in the Collection, only the Grant given directly to User1 will apply.
+  If User1 is a member of Group1, and both User1 and Group1 have Grants in the Collection, only the Grant given directly to User1 will apply.
 The Grant given to Group1 will be ignored for User1.

-**2. When a User belongs to multiple Groups with Grants, the Group Grant with the highest priority Role is selected**
+**2. When a User belongs to multiple Groups given Grants, the Group Grant with the highest Role Priority is selected**

-  - If User1 is a member of Group1 and Group2, and Group1 has a "Manage" Role and Group2 has a "Full" Role in the Collection, User1 will have the "Manage" Role in the Collection.
+  If User1 is a member of Group1 and Group2, and Group1 has a "Manage" Role and Group2 has a "Full" Role in the Collection, User1 will have the "Manage" Role in the Collection.

-**3. When a User belongs to multiple Groups with Grants having an identical highest priority Role, the Grant is for that Role and the Group ACLs will be merged**
+**3. When a User belongs to multiple Groups given Grants with an identical highest Role Priority, the Effective Grant is for that Role and the Grant ACLs will be merged**

-  - If User1 is a member of Group1 and Group2, and Group1 and Group2 both have a "Full" Role in the Collection, User1 will have the "Full" Role in the Collection and their :ref:`Effective ACL<EffectiveACL>` will merge rules from both Group Grants.
+  If User1 is a member of Group1 and Group2, and Group1 and Group2 both have a "Full" Role in the Collection, User1 will have the "Full" Role in the Collection and their :ref:`Effective ACL<EffectiveACL>` will merge rules from both Group Grants.

 Access Control List (ACL)
 --------------------------------------------------------

-An ACL includes one or more Access Control Rules, which allow fine-grained management of which Reviews users can view and modify in a Collection.
+A Grant's ACL includes one or more Access Rules, which allow fine-grained management of which Reviews users can view and modify in a Collection.
 They are particularly important for users with the Restricted role, as these users have no default access.

 .. note::
-  The order of Rules in an ACL is not significant.
+  For Grants having the Owner, Manage or Full Role, an ACL is optional and used only to disallow Write Access to Resources.
+By default, these Roles have Read/Write access to all Reviews in the Collection.

-Access Control Rules
+Access Rules
 --------------------------------------------------------

 Rules are composed of a **Resource** and an **Access** level.